Feasibility studies on environmental monitoring

 Through the use of modern remote sensing instrumentation, oil spills can be detected and monitored on the sea surface around the clock.
 The information provided by these instruments enable response-personnel to more efficiently plan and effectuate countermeasures, and thereby minimize the biological and economic impacts of oil spills.
-Because the remote sensors for oil spill detection are becoming increasingly better with regards to technique, resolution, range and price, remote sensing is playing an increasingly important role in oil spill contingency and response worldwide.
-But in spite of the potentially disastrous effects an oil spill can have, remote sensing technology for oil spill purposes remains a niche market with relatively few customers.
-These consequences are:
+Because the remote sensors for oil spill detection are becoming better with regards to technique, resolution, range and price, remote sensing is playing an increasingly important role in oil spill contingency and response worldwide.
+But in spite of the potentially disastrous effects an oil spill can have, remote sensing technology for oil spill purposes remains a niche market.
+The consequences of this are that:

-- Several newly developed technologies remain successful research projects where a technique was verified with the conclusion that the technique holds potential for further development
+- Several newly developed technologies remain successful research projects where a technique was verified with the conclusion that it holds potential for further development

 - Several technologies only reach a certain level of maturity